dadaatom/BetterConsole/README.md

 ## Why use BetterConsole?

 BetterConsole offers common display tools and quality of life features for developing console applications.
-Additionally, features like the ability to edit and refresh the command line is very handy when trying to maintain a clean console output.
+Features that offer ability to edit and refresh the console is very handy when maintaining a clean console output.
+Additionally, the console command structure makes creating, validating, and using console commands very easy.

 ## BetterConsole Parameters